-Basically, they acknowledge that they don’t have servers and that they use your computer as a server.
+They acknowledge that they don’t have servers and that they use your computer as a server.
 What they don’t specify (and which has been proven) is that later they sell this to paid users of other companies.
 That means that you are basically letting paid users of other companies use your bandwidth so that this company can make money.

-Some companies collect and sell your internet use data
+3. Some companies collect and sell your internet use data

 In 2013, Facebook bought a free VPN app for 120 million dollars, and other companies have followed in its footsteps.
 Why?
 The reason is very simple: what these apps or software do instead of providing you with a secure connection is to collect all of the information on your use of apps, web pages visited, what you buy online, etc. This information is very valuable and they use it either to sell to other companies or for their own benefit.

-The personal information that we collect and store includes your name, IP address, email address, your use of moblie applications and data, and can include the combination of said information (including identity information) with information that we receive from business partners or third parties; said information can be used to offer market analyses and related services to business partners or third parties, and to operate services, such as virtual private networks and device tracking.
+The personal information that we collect and store includes your name, IP address, email address, your use of mobile applications and data, and can include the combination of said information (including identity information) with information that we receive from business partners or third parties; said information can be used to offer market analyses and related services to business partners or third parties, and to operate services, such as virtual private networks and device tracking.

 They are basically saying that they will use your information for whatever they want.

-Some providers modify the web code to show ads
+4. Some providers modify the web code to show ads

 This is another one of the ways to make money off of VPNs, although this is a practice that is much more common with proxies (it is estimated that around 25% of proxies do it).

-X may share anonymous data with third parties, including their affiliates, advertisers and current and future business partners.
-X can use anonymous data collected for the administration of websites, advertising and other promotional purposes, and may share said information with diverse affiliated and non-affiliated entities to those ends.
+X may share anonymous data with third parties, including their affiliates, advertisers, and current and future business partners.
+X can use anonymous data collected for the administration of websites, advertising, and other promotional purposes, and may share said information with diverse affiliated and non-affiliated entities to those ends.
 It may also establish agreements with external companies, which permit the personalization of advertising and marketing messages to users while they use X, and these external companies may access the anonymous data collected from users.

 This basically says that they will collect all of your information to sell it or to show you advertisements while you use it.
 So, be careful about the VPN software you install, because this isn’t very far off from malware.

-Many VPNs don’t really offer secure connections
+5. Many VPNs don’t really offer secure connections

 One of the most common uses of VPNs is to improve security when browsing the internet.
 If this is your case, don’t even consider a free VPN, because as you have seen in the previous sections, free VPNs aren’t exactly secure.